Raleigh DWI Lawyer

 DUID (Driving Under the Influence of Drugs)

-Drug-based DWIs rely on blood tests, drug recognition evaluations, and officer interpretation.
+Drug-based DWI cases often rely on blood tests, drug recognition evaluations, and officer interpretation.
+Each part of that evidence may be reviewed and challenged.

 Boating While Impaired

 Under N.C.
-Gen. Stat. § 75A-10, boating while impaired carries criminal penalties and can affect future driving privileges.
+Gen. Stat. § 75A-10, boating while impaired carries criminal penalties and may affect future driving privileges.

 Aggravated or High-BAC DWI

-A BAC of 0.15 or higher triggers mandatory ignition interlock and enhanced consequences.
+A BAC of 0.15 or higher may trigger ignition interlock requirements and enhanced consequences.

 Underage DWI (Zero Tolerance)

-Drivers under age 21 face immediate penalties for any detectable alcohol concentration.
+Drivers under age 21 may face penalties for any detectable alcohol concentration.

 Commercial Driver DWI

-Contact John McWilliam, PLLC, a trusted and experienced Raleigh DWI lawyer, to discuss your best options moving forward.
-Get started by calling 919-772-4000 or completing our online form by pressing the “free consultation” button.
+Contact John McWilliam, PLLC to discuss your best options moving forward.
+Get started by calling 919-772-4000 or completing the online form through the Free Consultation button.